New Zealand Total Diet Study (NZTDS)

 The NZTDS surveys a range of common foods consumed in a typical diet to assess New Zealanders’ exposure to certain chemicals such as agricultural compounds, contaminants and nutrients.
 It is used to identify any potential food safety risks to New Zealanders, as well as monitoring changes to what we eat over time.

 The next NZTDS will take place during 2016.
 In the lead up to this, we are seeking feedback on our proposed TDS, including the foods and chemicals to be included in the study.
-A draft proposal is currently out for consultation, closing 5pm on Monday 12 October 2015.
+Following consultation on a draft proposal, MPI released a response to submissions.

 The draft proposal includes discussion on the objectives of the study, the priority chemicals to be surveyed, key foods to be sampled, the simulated diet approach, as well as proposed timeframes.